DKXXXL/master-thesis/pldi2023/review-reply-densed.md

   Generally speaking, all the (extensible) inductive type will be simply "wrapped" by a module type only exposing the constructor (with no eliminators), just like how we generate `STLC°tm`.

-* (Review B/D) __"I find it somewhat surprising that neither the FPOP plugin / implementation itself, nor the code of the case studies, is provided."__
+-->

+* (Reviews-B&D) __The plugin implementation is not included as a supplement.__

-  We will certainly make the FPOP plugin/implementation available.
+  We will ensure the release of our research artifacts for public access.

 * (Review B) __"I think the paper would also be improved by delineating the limitations of the current implementation / metatheory.."__; (Review C) __"Be upfront about this limitation ..."__; (Review D)__ "The biggest of these (which is not mentioned in the paper), is that the presence of open terms complicates typechecking dependently typed terms."__; (Review D) __"It would be nice to add an explicit comment about the trusted code bases of any developments"__